LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 User journey map for Employee

-For this part, I am trying to understand what was employee reaction and attitude toward job seekers.
+For this part, I am trying to understand what was employee reaction and attitudes toward job seekers.

 - There are multiple factors that influence whether employees get a reply or not: Message length, job seeker’s attitude, Time availability, position fit, job seeker’s skill, message type, etc.

-- EMPLOYEE HAS THE FULL CONTROL FOR THE REFERRAL EXPERIENCE
+- EMPLOYEE HAS THE FULL CONTROL OVER THE REFERRAL EXPERIENCE

 - There are too many uncertain factors that will affect the overall experience.